zargex/platformsh-docs/docs/src/administration/web/configure-environment.md

 ## Activity Feed

-When you access an environment in the Console, you can see its activity feed.
+You can see all the [activity happening on your environments](../../increase-observability/logs/access-logs.md#activity-logs).
-This allows you to check which activities have happened or are currently happening on the selected environment:
+You can filter activities by type.

 ![Environment activity list](/images/management-console/activity.png "0.5")